-The following chart shows the approximate contribution of each scenario to the MobileMark 2018 version 1.0.0.17 Battery Life rating on the calibration system.
+The following chart shows the approximate contribution of each scenario to the MobileMark 2018 Battery Life rating on the calibration system.

 Due to system implementation differences, this chart is accurate for the calibration system only.
 These contributions will vary from one system to the next.